John Van Buren: Attorney General of New York

-In December 1845, Governor Wright charged Van Buren to work on an act to limit the tenure of the manor lords.
+In December 1845, Wright directed Van Buren to work on an act to limit the tenure of the manor lords.
 The bill was the most radical reform considered by the New York State Legislature during the Anti-Rent years.
 After its passage, the death of a manor landlord extinguished a renter's lease.
 As a result, the landlords subdivided their large manor holdings for sale to individual farmers and homeowners or commercially developed them.

 John Van Buren also prosecuted the case of William Freeman, who murdered four members of the Van Nest family of Cayuga County, New York on March 12, 1846.
-The defense, led by William H. Seward, tried to prove that Freeman was insane and therefore could not stand trial, but a jury empaneled to consider the question disagreed.
+The defense, led by William H. Seward, tried to prove that Freeman was insane and therefore could not stand trial, but a jury empaneled to consider the question disagreed, siding with Van Buren.
 Another jury was then empaneled and the murder trial began.
 Freeman was found guilty on July 23, 1846, and the next day the judge sentenced him to hang on September 18.
 The execution was stayed, and in January 1847, an appeals court granted Freeman a new trial.
 Freeman died in his jail cell of tuberculosis on August 21, 1847, weeks before the retrial was to begin.

 After the Freeman trial, Van Buren moved to New York City and formed a partnership with Hamilton W. Robinson.
 He acted as counsel for actor Edwin Forrest during Forrest's highly publicized divorce case, bringing Van Buren to public attention again.